Probate

 The Estate Administration And Probate Process

-The finalizing of an estate can be a long process.
-At a minimum, probating an estate can take three or four months.
+The finalizing of an estate often takes time.
+There is the time needed to draft the court application and attend to its execution.
+The process then includes time at the courthouse until a judge signs off on the estate.
+Estate law is undergoing changes.
+Traditionally, at a minimum, probating an estate took three or four months.
+The surrogate court started using an electronic filing system which now speeds up the probate process.
 Even with probate lawyers assisting, complicated estates with many beneficiaries often see the process taking over a year.
-For this reason, some people decide to hire the lawyer to administer the estate, to avoid dedicating so much time to the estates affairs.
-Learn more about the steps and how long probate takes here.
-Until the surrogate court grants an order for probate, no one has the legal right to act for the estate.
-Probate protects the executor by getting permission / authorization to act on behalf of the estate.
+For this reason, some people decide to hire the lawyer to administer the estate, to avoid dedicating so much of their own time to the estates affairs.

 Limited Grant Of Probate